8bitkick/c64bot/README.md

 # c64bot
-A general method to create twitter code bot inspired by my [@bbcmicrobot](https://www.twitter.com/bbcmicrobot)
+A general method to create twitter code bot inspired by my [@bbcmicrobot](https://www.twitter.com/bbcmicrobot) using c64 as an example

 ## Background